 New Orleans is family friendly (yes, really!)

-Despite New Orleans’ party kid reputation, yes, New Orleans is family friendly.
+Despite New Orleans’ party hard reputation, yes, New Orleans is a family-friendly destination.

-Families will also enjoy a steamboat journey along the Mississippi River, as well as spending time at New Orleans’ City Park.
+Families will also enjoy a ride on the Steamboat Natchez, as well as spending time at New Orleans’ parks.

 You can thank me later, when you realize you haven’t any blisters or sore feet, after a few days of shopping, museum hopping, and other fun activities.